You can probably just use

 Figure out how many threads can be used on each call to Argon2 (

 parallelism, called “lanes” in the RFC).
-They recommend 4 threads.
+They recommend twice as many as the number of cores dedicated to hashing passwords.

 Figure out how much memory each call can afford (